Sup3rFire/TETR.IO-Logs/README.md

 ## Info

-TETR.IO Logs is a firefox extension which logs the ribbon packets to console.
+TETR.IO Logs is an extension which logs the ribbon packets to console.
 You can alternatively download the logs by running `getPacketLogs();` in console.

 ## Installation

-Just search up how to install a firefox extension from a zip file lmao

-## DISCLAIMER

-ONLY WORKS ON FIREFOX

-## Credits

-Thanks to [UniQMG's Tetr.io+](https://gitlab.com/UniQMG/tetrio-plus/) for the rewrite filter code.
+### Firefox

+- Type about:debugging#/runtime/this-firefox
+- Click on Load Temporary Add-on
+- Select latest release zip file

+### Chromium

+- Go to the extensions tab
+- Enable developer mode
+- Drag the latest release zip file to the page

 ## LICENSE